rafaelfiume/sketch/docs/Domain.md

 ### Authorship, Ownership & Workflows (proposal)

-Documents should have one owner, which is the person or entity responsible for it:
  * The person uploading the document (author) can be someone that represents the business, or a client of the business (owner).
- * If author and ownder are not the same person, then the former is representing the latter.
+ * If author and owner are not the same person, then the former represents the latter if document is part of a workflow.
  * The author must be authenticated by the system.

 ### Endpoints (proposal)